calimero-network/calimero-sdk-js/docs/architecture.md

 ### How this differs from the Rust SDK

-Rust contracts are compiled into Wasm but they *execute the storage collections inside the host runtime*.
+Rust services are compiled into Wasm but they *execute the storage collections inside the host runtime*.
 Every mutation goes through `calimero_storage::Interface`, which updates Merkle hashes, records CRDT actions, and eventually emits a causal delta.
 In other words, Rust never has to “hand data back” to the host – it already lives there.

 QuickJS, on the other hand, runs inside an isolated JS VM.
-Collection methods execute in guest memory and can only interact with the host by calling `env.*` functions.
+Service methods execute in guest memory and can only interact with the host by calling `env.*` functions.
 To keep the storage DAG and the execution outcome aligned we expose three host calls: